mabel-dev/opteryx/docs/03 SQL Reference/04 Data Types.md

 ## Coercion

-Literal values in quotes may in interpretted as a `TIMESTAMP` when they match a valid date in ISO1806 format (e.g. `YYYY-MM-DD` and `YYYY-MM-DD HH:MM`).
+Literal values in quotes may be in interpretted as a `TIMESTAMP` when they match a valid date in ISO 8601 format (e.g. `YYYY-MM-DD` and `YYYY-MM-DD HH:MM`).